 My kids love playing with jello (but not eating it).
-We make it often and especially for holidays.
+We make this sensory “toy” often and especially for the holidays.
 You can say that red jello for Valentine’s Day and green jello for St. Patrick’s Day is a family tradition.
 It’s even more fun for my kids when they can look for something in it.
-To hide a surprise just follow the directions for making jello, then before putting it in the fridge add plastic snakes (swamp), gold coins (St. Patrick’s Day), or anything else.
+To hide a surprise just follow the directions for making jello, then before putting it in the fridge add plastic snakes (swamp), gold coins (St. Patrick’s Day), flat marbles (any day!).
 Touching and squeezing jello-covered flat marble beads offer a new level of tactile excitement.

 5. Marble Art – Mixed Media Collage

 If you are looking for inspiration to create some mixed media art, flat beads are your friends.
 This particular piece of work on a photo was done by my oldest son at one of his art classes.
 They started with tempera paints and glued on beads and marbles of various sizes.
 We have since incorporated flat marbles in many other ways like decorating papier-mache bowls and magic wands.